videosdk-live/videosdk-rtc-angular-prebuilt-example/README.md

-# Video SDK No Code Prebuilt App for Angular.
+# Video SDK No Code Prebuilt App for Angular

 ## What is it?